murchie85/CICD_ESSENTIALS/LAB1-GIT/README.md

 What you need to do is:

-1. Download and Install git on your computer
-2. Make sure it works by opening command line or terminal and typing GIT
 3. create a project folder on your computer where you will start developing from now on, each new project gets its own folder in your projects folder i.e. project/jenkins or project/aws

 Once that is sorted the steps you will repeat over and over as you develop (and will make you look like a pro to non developers is this)